midgetspy/service.xbmc.callbacks/README.md

 service.xbmc.callbacks
 ======================

-Calls a script whenever an event occurs in XBMC.
-It will call the configured script with an --event=EVENTNAME argument.
-Valid event names are:
+Calls a script whenever an event occurs in XBMC and pass it arguments to indicate what event has occurred.
+All invocations will have an event argument:

-PLAYING, PAUSED, RESUMED, STOPPED, IDLE, NOT_IDLE, SCREENSAVER_ACTIVATED, SCREENSAVER_DEACTIVATED, DATABASE_UPDATED
+--event= PLAYING, PAUSED, RESUMED, STOPPED, IDLE, NOT_IDLE, SCREENSAVER_ACTIVATED, SCREENSAVER_DEACTIVATED, DATABASE_UPDATED

 Additional arguments will be provided if the event name is PLAYING, PAUSED, RESUMED, or STOPPED: